aleforniadreamin/OCTAP/OCTAP-Supporting-Docs/CurriculumTimeline.md

   - During this phase a member will have a clear understanding of web development as well as the resources available to them and decide what actions to take.
     - Members that want to take advantage of command sponsored programs, coding bootcamps, college route will take the necessary steps to achieve it
   - Advanced tutorials, resources, and steps

+# Operation Code Timeline for Full Stack Developer for Active Duty

+## 12 Months and Beyond
+- Research the web development industry and make sure that its a route you would like to go down
+  - Type of developer roles that interest you
+  - Type of languages that interest you
+- Utilize tuition assistance and take classes related to computer science
+- Attend a TAP workshop within your command
+  - Develop a resume
+  - Create a LinkedIn
+  - Create a Github account

+## 6 Months
+- TBD

+## 5 Months
+- TBD

+## 4-3 Months
+- TBD

+## 2-1 Months
+- TBD

+# Operation Code Timeline for Veterans
+- TBD